GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### VPCs

-VPCs are defined in separate files, one for `landing untrusted`, one for `landing trusted`, one for each of `prod` and `dev`.
+VPCs are defined in separate files, one for `untrusted landing`, one for `trusted landing`, one for each of `prod` and `dev`.
 These files contain different resources:

 - The **project** ([`project`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/project)) contains the VPC, and enables the required APIs and sets itself as a "[host project](https://cloud.google.com/vpc/docs/shared-vpc)".
-- The **VPC** ([`net-vpc`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc)) manages the subnets, the explicit routes for `{private,restricted}.googleapis.com`, and the DNS inbound policy (for the landing trusted VPC).
+- The **VPC** ([`net-vpc`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc)) manages the subnets, the explicit routes for `{private,restricted}.googleapis.com`, and the DNS inbound policy (for the trusted landing VPC).
 Subnets are created leveraging a "resource factory" paradigm, where the configuration is separated from the module that implements it, and stored in a well-structured file.
 To add a new subnet, simply create a new file in the `data_folder` directory defined in the module, following the examples found in the [Fabric `net-vpc` documentation](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/net-vpc#subnet-factory).
 Sample subnets are shipped in [data/subnets](./data/subnets), and can be easily customized to fit users' needs.

 Subnets for [L7 ILBs](https://cloud.google.com/load-balancing/docs/l7-internal/proxy-only-subnets) are handled differently, and defined in variable `l7ilb_subnets`, while ranges for [PSA](https://cloud.google.com/vpc/docs/configure-private-services-access#allocating-range) are configured by variable `psa_ranges` - such variables are consumed by spoke VPCs.